 Adding Authentication and Authorization to API Deployments

-You can control access to APIs you deploy to API gateways based on the end user sending a request, and define what it is that they are allowed to do.
+You can control access to APIs you deploy to API gateways based on the API client sending a request, and define what it is that they are allowed to do.
 For the APIs you deploy, you'll typically provide:

-- Authentication functionality to determine the end user's identity.
-Is the end user really who they claim to be?
+- Authentication functionality to determine an API client's identity.
+Is the API client really who they claim to be?

-- Authorization functionality to determine appropriate access for an end user, and grant the necessary permissions.
-What is the end user allowed to do?
+- Authorization functionality to determine appropriate access for an API client, and grant the necessary permissions.
+What is the API client allowed to do?

 You can add authentication and authorization functionality to API gateways to support: